Valerie-Fan/stock-data-engineering/README.md

 ## Prerequisites
 * Python Environment and basic python knowledge
 * An Amazon Web Serveces account
-* Basic Knowledge of AWS such as IAM and running EC2 instances The purpose of this repository is not for learning Python or AWS, but personal note-taking and practicing data pipelines, so I would assume readers of this repo have basic knowledge of those tools.
+* Basic Knowledge of AWS such as IAM and running EC2 instances<br>
+The purpose of this repository is not for learning Python or AWS, but personal note-taking and practicing data pipelines, so I would assume readers of this repo have basic knowledge of those tools.

 ## Setup